cmayron/Legal-Calculus/README.md

 - produce reviewable work product
 - enforce constitutional discipline on AI reasoning

-LCES is built for environments where outcomes depend on:
+LCES™ is built for environments where outcomes depend on:

 - sequence
 - procedural posture